 How did you find out about it?

-I sort of started to get to know the area a bit and then through my investigations I heard about this dump.
+I sort of started to get to know the area a bit, and then through my investigations, I heard about this dump.
 In fact, you can see the dump from the distance when you're in Cité Soleil.
 It's a huge smoldering shit pile.
-There's 200 acres of smoking debris.
+There are two hundred acres of smoking debris.

-So I arranged for a local fixer to take me there, and as soon as I drove up I knew it was something out of a different planet.
+So I arranged for a local fixer to take me there, and as soon as I drove up, I knew it was something from a different planet.
 There were people wandering around with these rags on them and their faces covered.
 I mean, it's just a completely isolated wasteland with all these people who are just foraging and scavenging for various recyclable stuff like aluminum, metal bottles.

 The difference about this one was the fact that the dump used to be a water source.
 This is where it's sort of symbolic of the Haitian corruption...
-I think it is 163rd worst country in the world in terms of corruption.
-The worst thing about it is obviously the the trucks that come there are all government paid and yet there's no regulation of what they dump.
-There are no medical providers, you see it in the pictures, people are just working in the most horrific of conditions.
+I think it is one hundred sixty-third worst country in the world in terms of corruption.
+The worst thing about it is obviously the the trucks that come there are all government paid, and yet there's no regulation of what they dump.
+There are no medical providers.
+You see it in the pictures.
+People are just working in the most horrific of conditions.

 How did the Haitians there respond to you photographing their lives?

 It's not somewhere I was welcome to start with.
 It's hostile.
-But I went back a few times and eventually I became somewhat accepted and I began shooting.
-Many of these people are under 18, with some on the run from authorities.
-There's simmering gang violence, there's a lot of drug taking.
-It's a version of hell on earth but it's also a source of income and home to well over 1,500 people.
+But I went back a few times, and eventually I became somewhat accepted, and I began shooting.
+Many of these people are under eighteen, with some on the run from authorities.
+There's simmering gang violence.
+There's a lot of drug taking.
+It's a version of hell on Earth, but it's also a source of income and home to well over one thousand five hundred people.